CARBON DIOXIDE SCIENCE, DOES IT MAKE SENSE?

 This post is quite critical of climate change science.
 If you are someone who is convinced of dangerous global warming, then start at the last two paragraphs to find some support.

-There are many diagrams that show the the general direction of the scientific method, but most are basically the same as the above.
+There are many diagrams that show the general direction of the scientific method, but most are basically the same as the above.

 Although the general public often sees science as infallible, and this conclusion is often reinforced by the popular media, it is possible for the scientific process to break down at any one of the above steps.
-Bias, self interest or even fanaticism can enter the picture and as a result the science can be corrupted and even useless.
+Bias, self-interest or even fanaticism can enter the picture and as a result, the science can be corrupted and even useless.
 In climate science (if such a science even exists in itself) there is such a preponderance of data and so many relative specialties that almost any conclusion can be shown to have support.
-History, however, is littered with once generally accepted scientific theory that has been proven wrong.
+History, however, is littered with once generally accepted scientific theory, that has been proven wrong.
 Even our best and brightest such a Albert Einstein, have been wrong in some instances, sometimes spectacularly so.

 Back to the chart.
 The top square is titled observation.
 Already we can see where things can go wrong.
 What if the observation itself does not result in a rigorous conclusion.
 The data used may be faulty, the margin for error large, the variations statistically insignificant, a normal may not be satisfactorily established, or interpretations of the data may be biased.

 The science of climate change (or global warming, which still confuses me) should be straightforward.
 A changing climate is easily observable and evident over long, intermediate or recent short time spans.
 So far very simple, although the evidence comes from myriad scientific endeavors.
 There can be virtually no doubt that the climate changes.
-What it does is raise a multitude of questions which spawn many more hypotheses to attempt explanation of some part of climate change.
+What it does is raise a multitude of questions which spawn many more hypotheses to attempt an explanation of some part of climate change.

-Someplace along the line a few scientists (Jim Hanson, Michael Mann) thought they could observe an unusual rapid warming of our planet (I use the term planet although the original concept only included the atmospheric temperatures).
+Someplace along the line, a few scientists (Jim Hanson, Michael Mann) thought they could observe an unusual, rapid warming of our planet (I use the term planet although the original concept only included the atmospheric temperatures).
 They quickly formed the hypothesis that temperature increases were the result of increased atmospheric levels of CO2 and that the increased CO2 was the result of human activity.
 Someone coined the term Anthropogenic climate change.

 The problem is that the scientific method breaks down almost immediately.
-The observation of global warming was a conclusion supported by data from mostly land based instrumentation.
-Data that, for many reasons, is suspect, particularly at such small differentials..
+The observation of global warming was a conclusion supported by data from mostly land-based instrumentation.
+Data that, for many reasons, is suspect, particularly at such small differentials.
 It was, however, about the only data, other than some proxy evidence (tree ring data used by Michael Mann), available at the time (seventies decade).
 One of the most inexcusable lapses was ignoring satellite data starting from about 1980, which is likely far more accurate, more global, and shows a much less significant warming trend.
 Another glaring bias shows in the use of charts to show the extent of global warming.
-Almost every chart shows data which starts from a cold period in recent history and uses scale to make a tiny increase in temperature appear significant.
+Almost every chart shows data which starts at a cold period in recent history and uses a large scale to make a tiny increase in temperature appear significant.
 If you used a straight line from any high point in the last 3000 years the result would show a slight cooling

 The following two quotes are related to medical science.
 Similar to climate science in that direct experimentation is difficult, and many of the conclusions are derived from inconclusive results of studies.
 These quotes are from an article in The Atlantic.